Short Summary

 Wyllie (our stewardship lead) gazing at the oaks, maples, and buckeyes in Garber Park while carrying tools for the volunteer day.

-The summer days are a great time to visit Garber Park.
+The spring and summer are great seasons to visit Garber Park.

-The tall oak trees, maples, and buckeyes help create a cool and refreshing environment where you can sit and enjoy the park.
+The tall oak trees, maples, and buckeyes create a cool and refreshing environment where you can sit and enjoy the park.
 (Photo on the left is Wyllie, our stewardship lead, gazing at the tall trees while carrying a bag full of tools for our volunteer day).
-Right now we are seeing many butterflies flittering among the horsetails, a few banana slugs crossing the main trails, and many birds chirping and swooping down to eat blackberries.
-Summer is a time where we focus our efforts towards helping make the park more fire-safe by removing dead and dry debris, and invasive plants before they go to seed.
+During these seasons we see many butterflies flittering among the horsetails, a few banana slugs crossing the main trails, and many birds chirping and swooping down to eat blackberries.
+As the spring changes to summer, we begin focusing our efforts towards helping make the park more fire-safe, by removing dead and dry debris and invasive plants before they go to seed.

-We were also joined by returning volunteers who helped us open up the main trails in our lovely horsetail meadow.
-We cleared the paths from invasive grasses like ehrharta grass, invasive blackberry, and thistles.
-Some of our paths became quite narrow and our volunteers worked hard to help widen them and uncover our benches.
 This is a fun activity for many folks who enjoy using shovels and other digging tools like the hori-hori.
 If you're interested in helping us continue this project, join us on our upcoming volunteer days.
-We will be continuing this trail work and using mulch to help make the paths easier to walk on.
-We look forward to meeting many of you and seeing our returning volunteers each time.
-(Photo below is Bob, one of our returning volunteers, helping us widen one of the main trails in Horsetail Meadow).
+We will be continuing this work in the upcoming volunteer days.
+We look forward to meeting many of you and seeing our returning volunteers each time!

 Visit our Volunteer Opportunities page for our upcoming volunteer days.